Konstantinos Floros: Awards

 In addition to the Greek medals appropriate to his rank, he has been awarded the NATO Medal for the former Yugoslavia, the Order of King Abdulaziz of the Excellent Class in May 2021, the medal of a Commander of the Legion of Honour from the French Republic on 20 October 2021, and in November 2021 the Serge Lazareff Prize.

 In July 2022, he received the Medal of the United States Special Operations Command from General Richard D. Clarke, Commander of the Special Operations Forces of the United States of America.

+On 12 January 2024 he was replaced by General Dimitrios Choupis, formerly head of the Special Warfare Command established under Floros.